History of the nude in art: Symbolism

 Galatea (1880), by Gustave Moreau, Musée d'Orsay, Paris.

-Symbolism was a fantastic and dreamlike style, which emerged as a reaction to the naturalism of the realist and impressionist currents, placing special emphasis on the world of dreams, as well as on satanic and terrifying aspects, sex and perversion.
+Symbolism was a fantastic and dreamlike style, which emerged as a reaction to the naturalism of the realist and impressionist currents, placing special emphasis on the world of dreams, as well as on satanic and terrifying aspects, sex, and perversion.
 A main characteristic of symbolism was aestheticism, a reaction to the prevailing utilitarianism of the time and to the ugliness and materialism of the industrial era.
 Against this, a tendency arose that granted art and beauty an autonomy of their own, synthesized in Théophile Gautier's formula l'art pour l'art ("art for art's sake"), even going so far as to speak of "aesthetic religion".
 This position sought to isolate the artist from society, autonomously seeking his own inspiration and letting himself be driven solely by an individual search for beauty.

 One of the characteristics of symbolism is the dark attraction to the perverse woman, the femme fatale, the Eve turned into Lilith, the enigmatic and distant, disturbing woman, the woman that Manuel Machado defined as "brittle, vicious and mystical, pre-Raphaelite virgin and Parisian cat".
 She is a woman loved and hated, adored and vilified, exalted and repudiated, virtuous and sinful, who will adopt numerous symbolic and allegorical forms, such as sphinx, mermaid, chimera, medusa, winged genie, etc. An artificial and androgynous, ambiguous type of beauty became fashionable, a type of leonardesque beauty, with undefined features, which will have a symbolic equivalent in flowers such as the lily or animals such as the swan and the peacock.

 Young Girls by the Seashore (1879), by Pierre Puvis de Chavannes, Musée d'Orsay, Paris.

-Symbolism developed especially in France, being one of its initiators Gustave Moreau, an artist heir of romanticism, while he felt great devotion for the masters of the Italian Quattrocento.
+Symbolism developed especially in France, being one of its initiators, Gustave Moreau, an artist heir to romanticism, while he felt a great devotion to the masters of the Italian Quattrocento.
 His works are of a fantastic and ornamental style, with variegated compositions densely populated with all kinds of objects and plant elements, with a suggestive eroticism that reflects his fears and obsessions, with a prototype of an ambiguous woman, between innocence and perversity: Oedipus and the Sphinx (1864), Orpheus (1865), Jason and Medea (1865), Leda (1865–1875), The Chimera (1867), Prometheus (1868), The Rape of Europa (1869), The Sirens (1872), The Apparition (1874–1876), Salome (1876), Hercules and the Hydra of Lerna (1876), Galatea (1880), Jupiter and Semele (1894–1896).